 Campylobacter Infection in Dogs

-By Krista Williams, BSc, DVM, CCRP; Ernest Ward, DVM
+By Courtney Barnes, BSc, DVM; Krista Williams, BSc, DVM, CCRP; Ernest Ward, DVM

 What is campylobacteriosis infection?

-Campylobacteriosis is a bacterial intestinal infection caused by Campylobacter jejuni and Campylobacter upsaliensis.
+Campylobacteriosis is a bacterial intestinal infection (enteritis) caused by Campylobacter jejuni and Campylobacter upsaliensis.
 It is a major cause of human bacterial enteritis, although it is considered a normal bacterium in the intestinal tract of many animals and birds.

 Can my dog get campylobacteriosis?

-Research has shown that Campylobacter can be isolated from both healthy and sick dogs.
-This suggests that the organism is not a primary cause of illness in the dog.
-Since campylobacteriosis does occur in the dog and has a zoonotic potential (ability to cause disease in man) it should be considered a possible source of infection for humans.
-If you are concerned about campylobacteriosis, please consult your veterinarian or your medical doctor.
+Research has shown that Campylobacter can be isolated from both healthy and sick dogs, which suggests that the organism is not a primary cause of illness in the dog.
+Since campylobacteriosis occurs in dogs and has a zoonotic potential (ability to cause disease in people), it should be considered a possible source of infection for humans.

 What are the clinical signs of Campylobacter infection?